 Our staff are valued for their role in contributing to creating a vibrant and dynamic school community while embodying our values and contributing toward achieving our vision.

-Our Principal, Kate Grayson, is responsible for the overall management, organisation, supervision and efficiency of our College.
+Our Principal, Stella Jinman, is responsible for the overall management, organisation, supervision and efficiency of our College.

 The Deputy Principals, Nathan Morton and Donna Paice, are responsible for the efficient daily operation of our College.
 Duties involve timetabling, curriculum organisation, examinations, attendance and behaviour management.
 They share a general responsibility for our students’ welfare and College organisation.
 They also serve as the first point of contact for prospective students.